webda2l/symfony-docs/security/csrf.rst

             ;
         };

-The tokens used for CSRF protection are meant to be different for every user and they are stored in the session.
+By default, the tokens used for CSRF protection are stored in the session.
 That's why a session is started automatically as soon as you render a form with CSRF protection.

 .. _caching-pages-that-contain-csrf-protected-forms:

-Moreover, this means that you cannot fully cache pages that include CSRF protected forms.
-As an alternative, you can:
+This leads to many strategies to help with caching pages that include CSRF protected forms, among them:

 * Embed the form inside an uncached :doc:`ESI fragment </http_cache/esi>` and cache the rest of the page contents;